 No, this program is fully online.

-We are really excited to have a strong, diverse line-up of climate and community engagement experts to share their insights with you.
+We are thrilled to present a strong, diverse line-up of climate and community engagement experts sharing their insights through a dynamic blend of online video lectures and live, in-person Coffee Hour sessions.
 These include (among others):

 - Dagmar Timmer, Managing Director of One Earth

-- Tina Barisky, Sustainability Strategic Relationships Coordinator at the City of Vancouver
+- Tina Erhart, Sustainability Specialist at the City of Vancouver